 This former mill is where 65-year-old Goethe met Marianne von Willemer, 35 years his junior.
 A passionate romance developed between Hatem and Suleika, as they called each other in their love letters.
 Today the Gerbermühle hosts a beer garden, where you can sit under old chestnut trees during the summer and munch on traditional German bratwurst with splendid views of the Frankfurt skyline.

 Goethe and his friends frequented the old town to visit the bars around Schlossplatz.
-While the hotspots have changed, the city’s defensive walls remain the same, as does the ninth-century Carolingian Justinuskirche.
-Take in the surroundings once so well-known to the author – it’s like turning back the clock to an earlier time.
+While the hot spots may have changed, the city's defensive walls remain the same, as does the ninth-century Carolingian Justinuskirche.
+Take in the surroundings once so well-known to the author - it's like turning back the clock to an earlier time.